Travel Alerts for Monterey County

 Access to southern Big Sur:

-For real-time updates and official resources, please follow Caltrans District 5 on X(Twitter).
+For real-time updates and official resources, please follow Caltrans District 5 on X(Twitter)

 Park Closures

-Updated: 5:35 p.m.
-PST, Wednesday, May 1, 2024
+Updated: 9:30 a.m.
+PST, Friday, May 17, 2024

-Please refer to individual countystate and national park websites for the latest updates and trail closures.
+Please note, all Big Sur State Parks are open with restrictions.
+Find more information on the California State Parks website and refer to individual countystate and national park websites for the latest updates and trail closures.

 Wildfire Information